RRRishav/ResumeAnalyzer/README.md

 ## Author

-Built by Rishav as a full-stack resume analysis project.
+Built by Rishav and Navneet  as a full-stack resume analysis project.